 Any Learning Support course requirements must be completed before taking BIOL 2010.

 A certain number of credit hours in each program must be completed in order to meet the graduation residency requirement.
 Contact your advisor for the requirement of your program.
-Only HIT courses which were completed within three years prior to applying for admission or readmission will be considered for credit toward graduation.
+Only HIMT courses which were completed within three years prior to applying for admission or readmission will be considered for credit toward graduation.